Handshake-AU/hns-redirect/README.md

 ## Resolvers supported
 This method requires DANE, to connect to a https/ssl handshake domain.
-Fingertip is currently the best resolver for this, [Get finger tip here](https://impervious.com/fingertip.html)
+Fingertip is currently the best resolver for this, [Get fingertip here](https://impervious.com/fingertip.html)